 This guide explains how to install and uninstall the Mullvad VPN app for Linux users.
+After installing see the guide Using the Mullvad VPN app or How to use the Mullvad CLI.

 Download and install the app

-We provide terminal instructions farther down.
+We provide terminal instructions further down.

 - Download the latest version of the app from our website.